Uniting DOE Alumni to Power America’s Future

 Advisory Board Member

-• Jocelyn Brown-Saracino is the Executive Director of the DOE Alumni Network.
+Jocelyn Brown-Saracino is the Executive Director of the U.S. Department of Energy Alumni Network.
 Jocelyn joins the Network following 15 years of service at the Department of Energy.
 In her most recent role with the Department, Jocelyn served as the Department’s Offshore Wind Lead.
 In this position she had the opportunity to work with colleagues across the Department and the Federal government on efforts such as the Floating Offshore Wind Shot, offshore wind transmission planning efforts, supply chain development, and policy analysis.
 Prior to that, Jocelyn served as program manager for DOE’s Wind Energy Environmental, Siting, Workforce Development and Grid portfolio, and managed the Department’s Wind, Ocean Energy, and Hydropower environmental research portfolios.

-She came to the US Department of Energy through the NOAA Sea Grant John A. Knauss Marine Policy Fellowship program.
+She came to the U.S. Department of Energy through the NOAA Sea Grant John A. Knauss Marine Policy Fellowship program.
 She holds a master’s degree in marine science from the University of New England and a bachelor’s degree in biological sciences from Smith College.

-Corey Hinderstein is a member of the Department of Energy Alumni Network Advisory Board.
+Corey Hinderstein is a member of the U.S. Department of Energy Advisory Board.
 Corey is also vice president for studies at the Carnegie Endowment for International Peace, overseeing the Technology and International Affairs Program, the Nuclear Policy Program, and the Sustainability, Climate, and Geopolitics Program.
 She works primarily on nuclear strategy, security, and nonproliferation issues; and emerging and disruptive technology of strategic consequence.

 Hinderstein is a past president and fellow of the Institute of Nuclear Materials Management and served on the board of directors for the World Institute for Nuclear Security.
 She has also served in advisory capacities for multiple U.S. national laboratories.